Healey clears question to repeal immigrant license law

 The issue has become fodder in the governor's race with Republican gubernatorial candidate Geoff Diehl sending a fundraising email to supporters on Monday accusing Healey of delaying certification of the ballot question for political reasons.

-Healey is the only Democrat in the race to succeed Baker, who isn't seeking a third term.
+Healey is the only Democrat in the race to succeed Baker, who is not seeking a third term.

 Christian M. Wade covers the Massachusetts Statehouse for North of Boston Media Group’s newspapers and websites.
 Email him at cwade@northofboston.com.